mbartlett01/CS3113_SP22_LAB01_TEAMMnemonic/README.md

 mediator, such as a manager or director, and
 - Avoiding using blaming language.
 Use “I” language instead of “you” when talking about the issue.
+Each team member will contribute as much as possible to each section of the project.
+Meetings will be going over the work each indvidual did merging all of the work done as well as setting goals for the next meeting.

 ## Schedule/Timeline
 ###